Media-independent interface: Quad serial gigabit media-independent interface

+QSGMII predates NBASE-T and is used to connect multi-port PHYs to MACs, for example in network routers.

+The PSGMII (penta serial gigabit media-independent interface) uses the same signal lines as QSGMII, but operates at 6.25 Gbit/s, which supports five 1 gigabit/s ports through one MII.

 10 gigabit media-independent interface

 10 gigabit media-independent interface (XGMII) is a standard defined in IEEE 802.3 designed for connecting full duplex 10 Gigabit Ethernet (10GbE) ports to each other and to other electronic devices on a printed circuit board (PCB).
 It is now typically used for on-chip connections.
 PCB connections are now mostly accomplished with XAUI.
 XGMII features two 32-bit datapaths (Rx & Tx) and two four-bit control flows (Rxc and Txc), operating at 156.25 MHz DDR (312.5 MT/s).